ibrahimkholil/custom-users-block/README.md

 Specification:

-1.Create a custom native Gutenberg block using native WordPress and Gutenberg functionality.
+1. Create a custom native Gutenberg block using native WordPress and Gutenberg functionality.
 Block name: Custom users block

 2. The block should have a select field where you can select the users that should appear in the block.